-- drafting claims and statements of claim and all documents up to and including judgment and enforcement proceedings
+- drafting claims and statements of claim and all documents up to and including judgement and enforcement proceedings

 - advising on alternative methods of recovery, including company winding up proceedings, bankruptcy proceedings and instalment arrangements

-- advising on alternate dispute resolution of disputed claims and conducting negotiations with debtors and/or their representatives in mediation or settlement conferences
+- advising on alternative dispute resolution of disputed claims and conducting negotiations with debtors and/or their representatives in mediation or settlement conferences

 - legal costs recovery at the conclusion of litigation.

-Crown Law acts on behalf of many Queensland Government agencies in debt recovery matters including the Commissioner of State Revenue, the Department of Housing and Public Works, Department of Education and Training, Queensland Health and the Office of Fair Trading.
+Crown Law acts on behalf of many Queensland Government agencies in debt recovery matters including the Commissioner of State Revenue, the Department of Housing and Public Works, the Department of Education and Training, Queensland Health, and the Office of Fair Trading.

 - Acting for the Commissioner of State Revenue in relation to recovery of duties, land tax, first home owners grants and unpaid pay-roll tax.